DoctorMcKay/node-steam-session/README.md

 This event is emitted when Steam reports a "remote interaction" via [polling](#polling).
 This is observed to happen when the approval prompt is viewed in the Steam mobile app for the `DeviceConfirmation` guard.
 For a [QR login](#startwithqrdetails), this would be after you scan the code, but before you tap approve or deny.

+### steamGuardMachineToken

+This event is emitted when Steam sends us a new Steam Guard machine token.
+Machine tokens are only relevant when logging into an account that has email-based Steam Guard enabled.
+Thus, this will only be emitted after successfully logging into such an account.

+When this event is emitted, the [`steamGuardMachineToken`](#steamguardmachinetoken) property contains your new machine token.

 ### authenticated